Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Interferon Gamma was only discovered sixty years ago, in 1965.

 Technically, there’s a third type of interferon… interferon III.
-I know, very original name, but for the purpose of this article we aren’t going to delve into it.
-All you need to know is it was only discovered in 2003 and it overlaps a lot with interferon-I.
+I know, very original name, but for this article, we aren’t going to delve into it.
+All you need to know is that it was only discovered in 2003, and it overlaps a lot with interferon-I.

 All of this science is very new in a historical sense, so just like our long history of improving antigens and adjuvants, there’s a lot of room to improve our thinking on this.